 Click the Tabs to Find out More

-Please inquire for our midrange accommodation price.
-This is our budget accommodation price.
+Please inquire for our budget accommodation price.
+This is our midrange/comfortable accommodation price.

 From your guesthouse in Entebbe or downtown Kampala (pick up from the airport not available)

 - One gorilla trekking permit per person (value of $700)

 - One chimpanzee trekking permit per person (value of $200)

 - One golden monkey trekking permit per person

 - Transport in a comfortable 4×4 safari vehicle

 - Park entrance fees

 - Drinking water when in the safari vehicle